iflyingboots/XWActionSheet/README.md

 ## Installation

-Add `XWActionSheetView.h` and `XWActionSheetView.m` files to your projet.
+Add `XWActionSheetView.h` and `XWActionSheetView.m` files to your project.

 ## Usage